Atropatene

-Atropatene (Ātṛpātakāna; Ādurbādagān; Ἀτροπατηνή), also known as Media Atropatene, was an ancient Iranian kingdom established in c.
+Atropatene (Ātṛpātakāna; Ādurbādagān; Ἀτροπατηνή), also known as Atropatia or Atropatian Media (Ἀτροπάτιος Μηδία; Media Atropatene), was an ancient Iranian kingdom established in c.
 323 BC by the Persian satrap Atropates (*Ātṛpāta).
-The kingdom, centered in present-day Azerbaijan region in northwestern Iran, was ruled by Atropates' descendants until the early 1st-century AD, when the Parthian Arsacid dynasty supplanted them.
+The kingdom, mostly centered around the present-day Azerbaijan region in northwestern Iran, was ruled by Atropates' descendants until the early 1st-century AD, when the Parthian Arsacid dynasty supplanted them.
 It was conquered by the Sasanians in 226, and turned into a province governed by a marzban ("margrave").
 Atropatene was the only Iranian region to remain under Zoroastrian authority from the Achaemenids to the Arab conquest without interruption, aside from being briefly ruled by the Macedonian king Alexander the Great.

 The Old Persian name Ātṛpātakāna is the direct ancestor of the name of the historic Azerbaijan region in Iran.

 Name

 According to Strabo, the name of Atropatene derived from the name of Atropates, the commander of the Achaemenid Empire.
 As he writes in his book “Geography”: "Media is divided into two parts.
 One part of it is called Greater Media, of which the metropolis is Ecbatana.
 The other part is Atropatian Media, which got its name from the commander Atropates, who prevented also this country, which was a part of Greater Media, from becoming subject to the Macedonians".

 From the name of Atropates, different forms of the name of this country such as Atropatene, Atropatios Mēdia, Tropatene, Aturpatakan, Adarbayjan were used in different sources.
 Nevertheless, medieval Arab geographers suggested another version associating this name with Adorbador (the name of a priest) that means “guardian of the fire”.